 The limits of, and obstacles to legal reform have been identified in various areas and, for example the potentials of accountability litigation are regularly explored, be it in areas such as universal jurisdiction or business and human rights.

 If law is to play a role in the transition to a fairer, more equal world it is clear that the ways, instances and methods for legal intervention require deeply engaged deliberation from all angles and contexts.

 This centre seeks to:

-- Facilitate hub for connections on the topic of law and social change;
+- Act as a hub for connections on the topic of law and social change

-- Create a space to generate precisely such debate, between scholars, practitioners, and policy makers and students alike;
+- Create a space to generate debate between scholars, practitioners, and policy makers and students alike

 - Generate a debate in public events, through publications in scholarly and practitioner journals, in depth research projects, legal interventions and mainstream media.